robertfmurdock/TeamCoaching/ContinousIntegrationMetrics.md

 - Developers are concurrently working on shared code and changing it in non-compatible ways, making merging difficult and error-prone
 - Code structure has bottlenecks - developers must modify similar files to check in
 - Large Commits, or letting Commits pile up before Merge will make Merge resolution more difficult and more error-prone
-- The test-suite is not trustworthy enough: features may break during a merge undetected.
+- The test-suite is not trustworthy enough: features may break during a merge and the bug escapes detection.

 Of course, the best answer for bad tooling is... improve the tooling.
 There are many third party tools that can be trusted to mostly correctly merge code.

 For developer concurrency problems, the *best* way to solve this is by communication.
 Find ways to ensure that your team is aware of what the rest of the team is working on.
 Daily stand-up meetings are an important tool to help with this.
-Making tasks-in-progress as visible as possible is another key tool... ideally the team should accidentally over the course of the day see which what is in progress.
+Making tasks-in-progress as visible as possible is another key tool - ideally the team should accidentally over the course of the day notice tasks-in-progress.
+Physical story boards are a fine tool for communicating this information.
 Co-location or strict chat channel guidelines will also be a great boon.

-Once the possible collision is detected, breaking related work down into tasks that can be explicitly divided between the developers is a fine solution that will encourage the developers to work closely and keep in touch.
-In extreme cases, blocking work at the story-planning level can be considered; however, this should be considered a last resort as it indicates that the development team cannot be trusted to detect collisions as they arise.
-A process that requires vast-technical knowledge in order to plan stories is a process that product owners cannot participate in.
+Once the possible collision is detected, having the developers break related work down into tasks that can be explicitly divided amongst them will encourage the developers to work closely and keep in touch.
+In extreme cases, blocking work at the story-planning level can be considered; however, this should be considered a *last resort*.
+Blocking work at the planning level indicates that the development team is not trusted to detect and resolve collisions as they arise.
+A planning process that requires substantial technical knowledge will tend to freeze out product owners, and this defeats the purpose of planning.

 When code-structure bottlenecks occur, adding structural features to the source code can reduce the pressure.
 Take this example: the code requires a "test suite" dictionary file that lists all of the tests being added to the system, and every time a developer adds work they have to modify the file.
-This file is constantly being merged, and its caused some pain for the team.
+This file is constantly being merged, and this merge has caused some pain for the team.
 Given that, inverting the relationship from an explicit "list" into a functional "search" will eliminate the collision point.
 That is to say, replace the dictionary file with a program that finds and collects the tests.
 This sort of technique can be applied at many layers of a system, and is the foundation of dependency injection.
-There are, as always, trade-offs when using this technique, and the team should consider these when solving these problems.
+There are trade-offs when using this technique, and the team should consider these when solving these problems.

+Large Commits are an issue that is also discussed in relation to A.1.
+However, improving A.1 will not help when many Commits have been completed but not merged.
+The simple suggestion - attempt to merge after as few Commits as possible.
+Depending on the team process, this might not be as simple as it sounds.
+Team process related issues will be discussed in more detail in suggestions for improving B.2, B.3, and B.4.

+When the test-suite is not trustworthy, there are a number of problems that could be in play here - much more than this document will be able to cover in brief.
+In short, the team's goal should be to work to create "safe-zones" within the source code, where the test-suite IS trustworthy, and then work to separate the untrustworthy code from the trustworthy code.
+Over time, pull as much code as is appropriate from the untrusted category into the trusted category.